 Tanzir is highly proficient in advanced econometric modelling and forecasting techniques involving cross-section, time-series, and panel data, as well as quasi-experimental impact evaluation techniques, such as, propensity score matching, double differencing, and regression discontinuity design.

-Besides econometric modelling, Tanzir has vast experience of developing ex-ante options appraisal models in Excel based on cost-benefit analysis.
-He is also experienced in advanced non-market valuation methods, such as, hedonic pricing techniques, value of statistical life models, travel cost methods, health production function models, damage cost estimation, and contingent valuation methods.
+Besides econometric modelling, Tanzir has vast experience of developing options appraisal models in Excel using cost-benefit analysis, cost-effectiveness analysis, and multi-criteria analysis.
+He is also experienced in advanced non-market valuation techniques, such as, hedonic prices, value of statistical life models, travel cost methods, damage cost estimation, and contingent valuation methods.

-Key areas of work include:
+Key Areas of work include:

-- Climate adaptation and resilience; and
+- Climate adaptation and resilience;